 2. If you're serving beer, offer one regular and one light.

-3. If you're serving wine, offer a good merlot and chardonnay.
+3. If you're serving wine, offer a good merlot and chardonnay.4.
+If you're serving soft drinks, we recommend offering Coke, Diet Coke, and 7-up.

 5. Don't forget the bottled water and ice.